ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The UUID format is 16 octets (128 bits); the variant bits in conjunction with the version bits described in the next sections in determine finer structure.
 While discussing UUID formats and layout, bit definitions start at 0 and end at 127 while octet definitions start at 0 and end at 15.

+In the absence of explicit application or presentation protocol specification to the contrary, each field is encoded with the Most Significant Byte first (known as network byte order).

 UUIDs MAY be represented as binary data or integers.
 When in use with URNs or as text in applications, any given UUID SHOULD